 Ethereum climbing ahead of Merge, altcoins stand to benefit

 Ethereum (ETH) continues to climb as we reach the end of the week, surging toward the $1,900 mark for the first time in two months.
-At the time of writing on 15 September 2022, the second-largest cryptocurrency by market cap was trading at about $1,895.
-The top altcoin's price has climbed over 85% since dropping below $1,000 in mid-June.
-Analysts have pointed to ETH/USD's 50-week exponential moving average of $2,340 to predict a breakout at around $2,500.
+At the time of writing, the second-largest cryptocurrency by market cap was trading at about $1,895.
+The top altcoin’s price has climbed over 85% since dropping below $1,000 in mid-June.
+Analysts have pointed to ETH/USD’s 50-week exponential moving average of $2,340 to predict a breakout at around $2,500.

 One factor contributing to the bullish sentiment behind Ether is likely the news that the much-anticipated Merge will take place earlier than previously scheduled.

-Several core developers agreed on a Thursday call on a tentative early date for the Merge: Thursday, 15 September 2022.
-This eagerly awaited event should see the Ethereum blockchain transition from a proof-of-work (PoW) consensus model to proof-of-stake (PoS) and make the Ethereum network more scalable, energy-efficient and environmentally friendly.
+Several core developers agreed on a Thursday call on a tentative early date for the Merge: Thursday the 15th of September, 2022.
+This eagerly awaited event should see the Ethereum blockchain transition from a proof-of-work (PoW) consensus model to proof-of-stake (PoS).
+This should make the Ethereum network more scalable, energy efficient, and environmentally friendly.

 StormGain Analytics Team